taher07/dockerized-react-native/README.md

 ## pre-requisites

 - docker
-- docker-compose (which usually comes along with docker but it's not the case then yeah)
+- docker-compose (which usually comes along with docker but if it's not the case then yeah)

 ## steps